 In the case of directly held assets, the Fund appoints independent external valuation experts and property appraisers to provide regular investment valuations with most material investments being valued on a quarterly basis.
 These independent valuers are selected from the Fund's approved list of valuers.
-The Fund has policies and procedures governing the appointment and rotation of third-party valuers.
+The Fund has policies and procedures governing the appointment and rotation of independent valuers.
 The expertise, knowledge and familiarity with local market conditions, market transactions and industry trends of the independent valuation experts and property appraisers are important inputs to the valuation process.

-Valuations performed by third party valuers are reviewed by the portfolio team within the Fund to confirm that an appropriate valuation methodology has been used and that key inputs, assumptions and judgements made by the valuer are appropriate and continue to include estimates of the impact of COVID-19 on the valuation.
+Valuations performed by independent valuers are reviewed by the Finance & Operations Valuation Team within the Fund to confirm that an appropriate valuation methodology has been used and that key inputs, assumptions and judgements made by the valuer are appropriate.